Insulation, Windows & Doors

-Download our Do It Yourself Home Energy Audit PDF now.
+Download our Do It Yourself Home Energy Audit (PDF).

-- All PUD residential customers with electric heat qualify for this program.
+- All Columbia River People’s Utility District (PUD) residential customers with electric heat qualify for this program.

 - The structure may be an existing site-build dwelling, manufactured home or floating home.
 It may be owner-occupied or used as a rental.

 - ESG will conduct a home energy review before you begin your project, and conduct a quality assurance inspection after it is complete.
 Both of these site visits are necessary in order for your project to qualify for this rebate program.

 - Insulation rebates are calculated using the square footage of the area to be insulated and the rebate per square foot.
 Amounts vary.

 - Window rebates are calculated using the square footage of the window area being replaced.
 Amounts vary.

 - Prescriptive Air Sealing rebates are calculated using the square footage of the area where prescriptive air sealing is performed.
 Amounts vary.